On several occasions, George Washington

 One way a Hessian could desert and get along was to enlist in the Continental Army.
 The Americans were desperate for bodies.
 They didn’t turn down foreigners just because of a simple language problem.
 If he was shouted at enough times and hit in the head enough times, he would learn.
 By 1780, there were units in the French Army fighting in the war that were comprised entirely of Hessian deserters.
 (A few thousand deserted in the last two years of the war.
 Most of them went north to Canada and farmed.)

 The Continental Congress tried to encourage Royal Army soldiers and Hessian mercenaries to desert.
-Within months of the Royal Army and Hessians landing on Long Island in 1776, and the investment of New York, small broadsides were printed and mysteriously distributed among the enemy ranks.
+Within months of the Royal Army and Hessians landing on Long Island in 1776 and crossing to New York, paper broadsides were printed and mysteriously distributed among the enemy ranks.
 On 29 April 1778, the Congress promised to give fifty acres to any mercenary who deserted and made his way to American authorities.
 An officer who deserted and brought forty of his men with him was to get eight hundred acres and a dozen farm animals.
 These men would not have to fight on the American side in the war, but could stop fighting and become civilians.

 The ground forces were not the only military units to suffer desertions.
 The Continental Navy and the Royal Navy both had the problem.
 Most sailors on both sides deserted for the same reason: Being a merchant sailor paid a lot more than being a navy sailor.
 An added bonus was that a man was far less likely to become involved in a naval battle (where most men who were wounded later died of their wounds).